Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 ### Advanced Shape Layering[^1]

-Like basic shapes, design with the 9elements pages and paste values into [my VML pather tool](https://vml-pather.glitch.me/).
+Like basic shapes, design with the 9elements pages and paste values into [my VML pather tool](https://vml-pather.glitch.me/){:target="_blank"}{:rel="noopener noreferrer"}.
 Be sure to select the `<v:group>` option.
 To get this working on the rest of the devices, add the background colors and shape details to classes and asign to nested `<td>`'s as needed.

 HTML